janm31415/jslide/README.md

     brew install ffmpeg

 It's possible that the links to the macos installed version of ffmpeg are incorrect in the CMakeLists.txt file.
 In that case you'll have to fix the links and let them point to the correct location.
 It's also possible to build without FFmpeg.
-In that case, uncomment the line
+In that case, remove any occurence of the line

     add_definitions(-D_FFMPEG_SUPPORTED)